MyPaulo/MyPaulo/README.md

 📡 **Network Technologist** with telecom industry background (Ericsson, Huawei equipment)

 ##  currently working on...

+"Currently studying for CompTIA A+ Core 1 (220-1201) and Core 2 (220-1202): the most up-to-date version of the A+ exams

 - Teaching Assembly language programming to university students
 - Building advanced cybersecurity tools and web scanners
 - Developing secure password analysis applications